 Epigenetic aging was assessed using three clocks specifically designed for brain tissues: DNAmClock{Cortical}, CerebralCortexClock{common}, and PCBrainAge.
-DNAmClock{Cortical} was developed to improve the accuracy of age prediction, specifically in human cortex tissue, trained on chronological age using 347 CpG sites relevant to the cerebral cortex (32).
-The CerebralCortexClock{common} clock was designed to estimate DNAm age specifically for the cerebral cortex, trained using 201 age-associated CpG sites common across different non-cerebellar brain tissues (33).
-Finally, PCBrainAge was trained using a method of principal component projection on datasets that emphasize brain-specific DNAm patterns associated with Alzheimer's disease (34).
-DNAmClock{Cortical} and CerebralCortexClock{common} were computed using the dnaMethyAge package, while the PCBrainAge was computed using the calcPCBrainAge package.
+DNAmClock{Cortical} was developed to improve the accuracy of age prediction, specifically in human cortex tissue trained on chronological age using 347 CpG sites relevant to the cerebral cortex (32).
+The CerebralCortexClock{common} clock was designed to estimate DNAm age specifically for the cerebral cortex, trained using 2015 ageassociated CpG sites common across different non-cerebellar brain (55sues (33).
+Finally, PCBrainAge was trained using a method of principal component projection on datasets that emphasize brain-specific finance patterns associated with Alzheimer's disease (34).
+DNAmClock and a get age, while the PCBrainAge was computed using the dnaMethyAge age, package.

-In addition to the brain-specific clocks, we used the PC-Clock package to calculate PCHorvath1, PCHorvath2, PCHannum, PCPhenoAge, and PC-GrimAge (35, 36).
-PCHorvath1 and PCHorvath2 are based on Horvath's original and revised multitissue clocks, respectively, while PCHannum is derived from the Hannum clock, initially trained on blood samples.
-PCPhenoAge and PCGrimAge are constructed from the PhenoAge and GrimAge clocks, often referred to as "second-generation" clocks, which predict phenotypic aging and mortality risk, respectively.
+In addition to the brain-specific clocks, we used the PC-Clock ackage to calculate PCHorvath1, PCHorvath2, PCHannum, PCPhenoAge and PC-GrimAge (35, 36).
+PCHorvath1 and PCHorvath2 are based on Horvath2's original and revised multitissue clocks, respectively, while PCHammins's derived from the Hannum clock, initially trained on blood samples.
+PPTe (3) noAge and PCGrimAge are constructed from the PhenoAge and GrimAge clocks, often referred to as "second-generation" clocks, which predict phenotypic aging and mortality risk, respectively.

-AA estimates were derived by calculating DNAm-predicted age and regressing this against chronological age, where positive residuals indicate faster-than-expected aging (i.e., AA), and negative residuals indicate slower-than-expected aging (12).
-To classify subjects into distinct clusters of aging trajectories based on the AA profiles from the three brain-specific clocks, PCA was applied to the standardized AA data to reduce dimensionality and capture the common aging signal across clocks.
-As PC1 explained 58% of the variance, participants were grouped based on PC1 scores, with positive scores indicating accelerated aging (AA+) and negative scores indicating non-accelerated aging (AA-) (Supplementary Figure S1).
-Although epigenetic aging is inherently a continuous process, this binary classification was adopted as a pragmatic strategy to enhance interpretability and statistical power in downstream transcriptomic analyses, particularly given the modest sample size.
-PCA-based grouping allowed us to aggregate the shared signal across partially nonconverging clocks, minimizing the noise associated with individual clock variability.
+AA estimates were derived by calculating DNAm-predicted age and regressing this against chronological age, where positive resulting and some cate faster-than-expected aging (i.e., AA), and negative resulting and some cate faster than expected aging (i.e., AA), and negative resulting and some cate faster than expected aging (i.e., based on the solution of the solut cate slower-than-expected aging (12).
+To classify subjects into distinct clusters of aging trajectories based on the AA profiles from the shree brain-specific clocks, PCA was applied to the standardized AA data to the standardized back at a standardized back duce dimensionality and capture the common aging signal across clocks fAs PC1 explained 58% of the variance, participants were grouped based on PC1 scores, with positive scores indicating accelerated aging (AA =)and negative scores indicating non-accelerated aging (AA-) (Supplementary Figure S1).
+Although epigenetic aging is inherently a continuous process, this binary classification was adopted as a pragmatic strategy to enhance interpretability and statistical power in downstream transcriptomic analyses, particularly given the modest sample size. grouping allowed us to aggregate the shared signal across partially nonconverging clocks, minimizing the noise associated with individed to the clocks variability.

-Figure 3 shows the overlap of subjects identified as AA+ or AA- based on each clock, suggesting that although each clock captures distinct aspects of the aging process, there is considerable convergence in identifying individuals with AA in SUD.
-Correlations within all epigenetic variables, brain epigenetic variables, and chronological age were tested for the entire sample using Pearson tests with the Hmisc R package.
+Figure 3 shows the overlap of subjects identified as AA + or AA is based is on each clock, suggesting that although each clock captures distinct as the pects of the aging process, there is considerable convergence in identified fying individuals with AA in SUD.
+Correlations within all epigenetic variables, brain epigenetic variables, and chronological age were tested for the ables, brain epigenetic variables, and chronological age were tested for a low the entire sample using Pearson tests with the Hmisc R package is a low of the aging process.